New York Probate Attorney

 If Avoiding Probate Is Not An Option, Who Will Manage The Probate Process?

 An executor named in a will or a court-appointed administrator will be responsible for overseeing the probate process.
-Their legal obligations include obtaining the original will, hiring a probate attorney (if necessary), initiating the probate process, cancelling credit cards, notifying the government of the decedent’s death, and managing the estate’s assets.
+Their legal obligations include obtaining the original will, hiring a probate attorney (if necessary), initiating the probate process, canceling credit cards, notifying the government of the decedent’s death, and managing the estate’s assets.

 If probate is deemed to be unnecessary, the decedent’s family may choose an informal representative to pay off debts and distribute the property within the estate.
-The chosen representative is usually a family member or close friend of the decedent.
+The chosen representative is usually a family member or close friend of the deceased.

 PROBATE TESTIMONIALS